 During the 1980s Foreign Exchange Certificates ➚ (FECs) were instituted for the use of tourists.
 They were phased out in 1995.
 They were used to control what tourists could buy, as they were only made available to foreign visitors.
 Luxury goods (whiskey, branded cigarettes etc..) were only available in tourist stores paid for in FECs and so could not be bought by native Chinese.
 A flourishing black market developed where tourists were pestered to convert FECs to Renminbi, the purchaser could then obtain these luxury goods.

 Another controlling influence was the 户口 hù kǒu, the residence permit.
 A person has no access to public services (hospitals or even police) without a valid permit.
-If someone wanted to move from a village to a city or from one city to another they needed to get hold of a residence permit - so this is often obtained illegally by greasing official's palms.
+If someone wants to move from a village to a city or from one city to another they need to get hold of a residence permit - so this is often obtained illegally by greasing officials' palms.
 The policy restricts the free movement of people and is a key constituent of the strong government control on personal liberty.

 Since the opening of the Shanghai and other stock markets the problems have to a large extent been solved.
-As the investment is now seen as 'Chinese' there is much less resistance to change and old, failing industries have been allowed to fail now that alternative employment is widely available.
+As the investment is now seen as ‘Chinese’ ther were resisted and several Chinese entrepreneurs found ways to pocket the investment rather than make the joint ventures work.e is much less resistance to change and old, failing industries have been allowed to fail now that alternative employment is widely available.
 Foreign investors have begun to learn how to run their investments to follow established Chinese ways rather than impose their own model.

 Co-operatives in China